SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/create-follow-up.md

 language: en
 ---

-# Add follow-up (appointment, task, phone call)
+# Add follow-up

-Creating appointments and scheduling all meetings and activities in your SuperOffice Diary help you to always have a complete overview of what is happening, build up solid communication history, and keep your colleagues informed.
+Creating follow-ups and scheduling all meetings and activities in your SuperOffice Diary help you to always have a complete overview of what is happening, build up solid communication history, and keep your colleagues informed.

 ## Steps

 There are many ways to create a follow-up.
 This method works from anywhere in SuperOffice CRM and for all types of follow-ups.

-1. Click **+New** in the top bar and select **Appointment**, **Phone Call**, or **Task**.
+1. Click **+New** in the top bar and select **Meeting**, **To-do**, or **Follow-up**.

 2. [Enter the required information in the fields.][6]